John O'Connell Bligh

 John O'Connell Bligh (3 March 1834 – 12 October 1880) was a Native Police officer in the British colonies of New South Wales and Queensland.
 He achieved the rank of Commandant of this colonial paramilitary force from 1861 to 1864.
 Bligh is probably best known for an incident in Maryborough, where he shot a number of Aboriginal Australians along the main street and into the adjoining Mary River.
 After retiring from the Native Police, Bligh became a police magistrate in the towns of Gayndah and Gympie.

 Early life

 John O'Connell Bligh was born in 1834 in Buckinghamshire, England.
-His parents, Richard and Elizabeth Bligh, were 3rd cousins.
-As Elizabeth was the third child of Vice Admiral William Bligh of the mutiny on the Bounty fame, John was therefore a grandchild of this well known former Governor of New South Wales.
-Bligh emigrated to Australia probably around 1850 and lived with his brother Richard John Bligh who had been Commissioner for Crown Lands and head of the Border Police at Warialda since 1847.
+He was a grandson of Vice-Admiral William Bligh, the former Governor of New South Wales and central figure of the mutiny on the Bounty and the Rum Rebellion.
+Bligh was also a nephew of former Lieutenant Governor, Sir Maurice Charles O'Connell.
+He emigrated to Australia probably around 1850 and lived with his brother Richard John Bligh who had been Commissioner for Crown Lands and head of the Border Police at Warialda since 1847.
 John was appointed Registrar of the Small Debts Court at Warialda in 1852.